 We encourage you to buy books from a local bookstore.
 If that is not possible, please use the links on the page and support us.
 Thank you.

 The Shadow of Darkness falls short on all accounts.
-The back blurb drags on, and is a glimpse at the many grammatical errors to come.
-The cover itself is a dull black, red and off white, with one half depicting a couple in a hug, and another half of a scared little girl.
+The back blurb drags on and is a glimpse at the many grammatical errors to come.
+The cover itself is a dull black, red and off-white, with one half depicting a couple in a hug, and another half of a scared little girl.
 Too literal, and unappealing.
-The index is goes something like this:
+The index goes something like this:

 Really, what is the point of it?

 The story itself could have been a refreshing attempt to look at what childhood trauma can do to a teenager.
 However, it turns into a cheesy progression of events for Sejal Kapoor and her family.

 Sejal was five when she saw her mother Maya be attacked by two rapists, ‘Jackal’ and ‘Lion’, on the night of October 23rd, 13 years ago.
 Now, in her last year of graduation, she is still troubled by the nightmares of the ghost and washed with the helplessness of seeing her mother cry in them.
 She refrains from sharing this with her parents for fear of opening up closed wounds.
 Her only confidante is her best friend Diya.

 So far so good.
 What follows is a linear, shallow handling of the subject.
 Once her parents do find out about Sejal’s nightmares, they give her a speech about how sharing with your family is important.
 They treat her as an adult and reveal some of their own fears and apprehensions from that night, and how they coped with it.
 Her father Rajat, Diya’s parents, and Maya explain how they didn’t imagine that such a thing could linger for so long.